SaveTheAles/cyber.py/README.md

 <pre><code>
 >>> import asyncio
->>> from terra_sdk.client.lcd import AsyncLCDClient
+>>> from bostrom_sdk.client.lcd import AsyncLCDClient

 >>> async def main():
-      <strong>terra = AsyncLCDClient("https://lcd.terra.dev", "columbus-5")</strong>
+      <strong>bostrom = AsyncLCDClient("https://lcd.bostrom.dev", "columbus-5")</strong>
-      total_supply = await terra.bank.total()
+      total_supply = await bostrom.bank.total()
       print(total_supply)
-      <strong>await terra.session.close # you must close the session</strong>
+      <strong>await bostrom.session.close # you must close the session</strong>

 >>> asyncio.get_event_loop().run_until_complete(main())
 </code></pre>

 ## Building and Signing Transactions

-If you wish to perform a state-changing operation on the Terra blockchain such as sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.
+If you wish to perform a state-changing operation on the Bostrom blockchain such as sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.
-Terra SDK provides functions that help create StdTx objects.
+Bostrom SDK provides functions that help create StdTx objects.

 ### Example Using a Wallet (*recommended*)